jlinoff/pam/PROPOSAL.md

 - Any version number written while the release was still unreleased.
 "Fixed in vX" is a prediction until the tag exists.

+**The README's table of contents drifts, and nothing checks it.**

+Adding one section exposed how far.
+Found in v2.5.0:

+- The new **File Integrity Check** section was inserted as a `###` inside *Breached Passwords*, so it read as part of breach checking and appeared in no table of contents at all.
+Moved to a top-level section beside *Content-Security-Policy*, where it belongs.
+- **Nine Administration preferences were missing from the TOC entirely**, including `Allow HTML Field Rendering`, `Search Password Field Values` and `Enable Password Breach Check` — the three security-relevant ones.
+- **Three more were filed under the wrong parent**: `Enable Printing`, `filePass Cache Strategy` and `Custom About` were listed under *Miscellaneous* when they live under *Administration*.
+- **`Administration Preferences` had no TOC entry** even though its five sibling sections all did.
+- **`Search Record Field Names` was listed twice**, and `Hide Inactive Records` was listed under *Search Preferences* when it is an Administration preference.

+None of that is catchable by the existing link check, which verifies that every link resolves — a link to the wrong section resolves perfectly.
+The gap is *structural*: whether the TOC reflects the document's actual hierarchy.

+Fixed by generating the preferences block from the document rather than editing it by hand, including anchor suffixing the way GitHub assigns it (there are two `Hide Inactive Records` headings, so the second is `#hide-inactive-records-1`).

+**Worth building:** a `check-toc` that rebuilds the expected TOC from the headings and diffs it against what is there.
+It would have caught every item above.
+Until then, regenerate rather than hand-edit.

 **One mechanical rule that would have caught the most:** do not pipe an audit through `head`.
 Twenty matches were truncated to eight, and the missing test was at number nine.
 Truncation is right for exploring and wrong for any search whose